redux-offline/redux-offline/README.md

 if necessary to purge messages from your queue, you can filter `state.offline.outbox` in your reducers.
 Official support coming soon.

+#### Chain behavior off offline actions

+`store.dispatch()` returns a promise that you can use to chain behavior off offline actions, but be careful!
+A chief benefit of this library is that requests are tried across sessions, but promises do not last that long.
+So if you use this feature, know that your promise might not get resolved, even if the associated request is eventually delivered.

 #### Synchronise my state while the app is not open

 Background sync is not yet supported.
 Coming soon.